Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Pretrial Detention Decisions: Algorithmic Fairness and Recidivism Revisited

+for African American versus other individuals, i.e. $g\in\{\mathrm{AF,O}\}$.
+Equalizing the false positive rates in equation~\eqref{eq:fp_g} achieving the error rate balance fairness while equalizing the positive predictive values in equation~\eqref{eq:ppv_g} achieves the predictive parity fairness; see \cite{mitchell2021algorithmic} for further discussion.
+Therefore, we will show that our methodology can mitigate the disparate impact problem.
+Note that it is not the purpose of our study to compare ML outcomes with human decisions (as in \cite{kleinberg2018human}) or to compare ML outcomes with COMPAS.

-We use data from Broward County, Florida originally compiled by ProPublica; see \cite{larson2016surya}.
-Following their analysis, we only consider defendants who were assigned COMPAS risk scores within 30 days of their arrest, and were not arrested for an ordinary traffic offense.
-In addition, we restrict our analysis to only those defendants who spent at least two years (after their COMPAS evaluation) outside a correctional facility without being arrested for a violent crime, or were arrested for a violent crime within these two years.
-Following standard practice, we use this two-year violent recidivism metric and set $Y_i$ = 1 for those who re-offended within this window, and $Y_i$ = -1 for those who did not.
-In Supplementary Material Table \ref{tab:sumstats} we report some summary statistics for our data.
-The total number of records is 11181, with 8972 male defendants.
-We have a racial mix dominated by African-Americans and Caucasian, respectively 5751 and 3822 in numbers.
-The binary outcome $is\_recid$ indicates that 3695 out of the total of 11181 resulted in recidivism.
-The largest crime category is aggravated assault, with 2771 cases and the smallest is murder with 9 observations.
-The minimum age is 18 with a median of 31.
+We use data from Broward County, Florida, originally collected by ProPublica.
+Following their analysis, we only consider defendants who were assigned COMPAS risk scores within 30 days of their arrest and define the recidivism as a new felony or misdemeanor charge within two years after the initial screening.
+In addition, we restrict our analysis to only those defendants who spent at least two years (after their COMPAS evaluation) outside a correctional facility without being arrested for a violent crime or were arrested for a violent crime within these two years.
+Following standard practice, we use this two-year violent recidivism metric and set $Y_i=1$ for those who re-offended within this window, and $Y_i = -1$ for those who did not.
+In the Online Appendix Section \ref{appsubsec:cleaning}, we provide a detailed description of data cleaning and report the summary statistics for the cleaned dataset.\footnote{As we explain in Online Section \ref{appsubsec:cleaning}, while working with the COMPAS data, we discovered several issues regarding how the dataset was constructed by ProPublica journalists.
+Ideally, for each defendant we should only have one entry included in the data set with that record containing all the information including current charges and past crimes, to predict recidivism.
+However, we found multiple records for the same arrest in the COMPAS data set, with only differences in charges.
+As a result we undertook a thorough cleaning process described in the Online Appendix.} The total number of individuals is 8,227 with 495 variables making the problem high-dimensional, hence, calling for ML techniques as it may not be clear what types of crimes are predictive of recidivism.
+A large number of these variables are dummies for different kinds of crimes from the criminal code.
+The rest include variables like age, sex, race, crime history, marriage status, etc. We have a demographic mix dominated by African Americans and Caucasians, respectively 4,109 and 2,797 in numbers.
+We stratify race along two groups, African American versus all other, which given our sample is roughly African American versus Caucasian.
+The binary outcome $is\_recid$ indicates that 31.3\% of cases resulted in a recidivism.
+The minimum age is 16 with a median of 29.